V0.4 Quick Play Guide

 - Research Orbital Construction - it increases the supply range of the colonies.
 Remember the part about supply lines?

 - Research the technologies increasing a meter for all planets.
-For example, Basic Autofactories increases the industry meter on all planets by 5.
-So does Basic Autolabs, except it affects research output.
+For example, Adaptive Automation increases the industry meter on all planets by 5.
+So does Nascent Artificial Intelligence, except it affects research output.

 - Remember to scout and colonize more planets.
 You won't go far with a single planet.